 When done well, performance reviews are an incredibly powerful tool for driving employee success.
 When done poorly, they simply waste time and leave employees frustrated.
 The downsides of bad performance reviews have led some companies to shift away from performance reviews in recent years.
 However, it’s better to solve these issues than avoid them altogether.

 There is immense value to developing an open, honest avenue for managers to discuss an employee’s performance and opportunities for growth.
-Let’s break down what your business can do to create positive appraisal experiences that drive your employees to succeed.
+Let’s break down employee appraisal tips that your business can do to create positive appraisal experiences that drive your employees to succeed.

 The True Goals of Employee Performance Reviews